Compton Peak: Hike to Scenic Views & Geological Wonders at Shenandoah National Park

 Columnar Jointing

-As you descend, you will reach a geological feature called a columnar jointing.
+As you descend, you will reach a unique geological feature called a columnar jointing.
 I had never heard of such a natural wonder.

 However, I was quickly awed to see such an other-worldly rock that had formed in such hexagonal patterns.
 You may wonder how this is possible in nature.